Tips for Raising Rabbits

 Setting up and using your rabbit cage

 You must provide a covered space inside the cage for your rabbit to hide in.
 This will help your pet feel safe in its new home.
-Other basic elements to include a water bottle, a bowl for food, a hay feeder and a small litter box.
+Other basic elements to include are a water bottle, a bowl for food, a hay feeder, and a small litter box.
 The litter box can be added when the rabbit is slightly older.

 Now that you have chosen and properly equipped the cage, it is also important that you let your bunny out at least twice a day.
 Like most pets, rabbits need their daily exercise.
 They are very curious and like to explore their surroundings.
 Another tip is to ensure they have enough exercise time, which is also the perfect opportunity to play with your pet.